codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_Files_FileName.md

-Ensures filenames do not contain underscores.Provides a bootstrap for the sniffs, to reduce code duplication.
+Ensures filenames do not contain underscores.
+Provides a bootstrap for the sniffs, to reduce code duplication.